Oushesh/shuttle_intro/README.md

 # shuttle_intro
-INtro to shuttle to build a robust fulltasck-app
+Intro to shuttle to build a robust fulltasck-app

+## Database:
+   Postgres with sqlx in Rust

+## TODO: finish the porsgres app and see
+    how it goes.